adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #54 Been really struggling with the 'state' aspect and making sure information flows down properly.
 Making information "flow-up" seems to be more difficult than flowing information down.
 I've had to re-structure the components and sub-components several times now to account for the information flow down.

-$55 I think I figured it out.
+#55 I think I figured it out.
 Finally.
 From the parent-component, I have to pass down to the child-component a FUNCTION that will then return back to the parent-component the change in state of the child-component.

+#56 That's it!!!
+I have to pass a function to the child-component.
+That function will return the data from the child-component to the parent-component!!!
+DAMN IT.